theodor2311/quay-operator/README.md

 Operator to manage the lifecycle of [Quay](https://www.openshift.com/products/quay).

+A dirty flok version from "redhat-cop/quay-operator" to create a Quay+Clair instance with shared postgreSQL.

 ## Overview

 This repository contains the functionality to provision a Quay ecosystem.
 Quay is supported by a number of other components, and thus a CustomResourceDefinition called `QuayEcosystem` is used to define the entire architecture.